AlexandreDeBarros/SpyGex/README.md

 - **View (`spygex_view.py`):** Interfaces with the user, presenting data and options.
 - **Controller (`spygex_controller.py`):** Connects the model and view, directing user commands.

+The choice of MVC is driven by its ability to create a clear separation of concerns, making the code more modular, maintainable, and scalable.

 ## Project Structure

 ```